michaelgrosner/tribeca/etc/docker-compose/README.md

 1. Copy `docker-compose.yml` and `Dockerfile` files to your computer.

-2. Copy .env.sample file and rename it to .env.
+2. Copy `.env.sample` file and rename it to `.env`.
 Then, update this file with your preferences.

 >This container must use a network connected to your webproxy or the same network of your webproxy.